avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 the bootstrap trees that this clade appears in.

-The bootstrap values for a phylogenetic tree can be calculated in R using the boot.phylo() function in the Ape R library.
+The bootstrap values for a phylogenetic tree can be calculated in R using the boot.phylo() function in the Ape R package.
 By default, the boot.phylo() function calculates the bootstrap values based on 100 bootstrap trees.
 The boot.phylo() function takes as arguments: